-Planned Activities Loaves and Fishes has served the hungry of Contra Costa County.
-Their meals are free to anyone who is hungry.
+Planned Activities Loaves and Fishes serves the hungry of Contra Costa County.
+Its meals are free to anyone who is hungry.
 The need is nutritious food and the issue is there are people who cannot afford to purchase it.
-By providing a free meal they are fulfilling both areas of need and issue.
-Loaves and Fishes prides itself by providing a well-balanced meal, low in salt with an daily emphasis on a fresh green salad, a seasonal fresh fruit salad and entrée.
-In the last year Loaves and Fishes has worked very hard to expand our mission with the goal to do more for its clients.
-Providing food is very important, but Loaves and Fishes wanted to do more and has changed its mission to "The mission of Loaves and Fishes of Contra Costa is to provide community based food programs and partner services that focus on basic needs."
-Loaves and Fishes nourish lives by partnering with other nonprofits in the community to provide basic safety net services at its dining rooms in a cost effective manner.
-14 Project Name 2017-2018 Contra Costa County Health Services CORE program Target Area City of Pittsburg Goals Supported H2 - Services for Homeless (Non-Shelter Related) Needs Addressed Homeless Prevention Funding CDBG: \$14,562 Description The Coordinated Outreach Referral and Engagement (CORE) Outreach Program specifically benefits chronically homeless individuals, transitional age youth (ages 18-24 years old), and families living on the streets.
-Target Date 6/30/2018
+By providing a free meal, Loaves and Fishes are fulfilling both areas of need and issue.
+Loaves and Fishes prides itself by providing a well-balanced meal, low in salt with a daily emphasis on a fresh green salad, a seasonal fresh fruit salad and entrée.
+In the last year Loaves and Fishes has worked very hard to expand its mission with the goal to do more for its clients.
+Providing food is very important, but Loaves and Fishes wanted to do more and has changed its mission to "The mission of Loaves and Fishes of Contra Costa is to provide community-based food programs and partner services that focus on basic needs."
+Loaves and Fishes nourish lives by partnering with other nonprofits in the community to provide basic safety net services at its dining rooms in a cost-effective manner.
+13 Project Name 2018-2019 Contra Costa County Health Services CORE program Target Area City of Pittsburg Goals Supported H-1 - Permanent Housing for Homeless Needs Addressed Homeless Prevention Funding CDBG: \$15,479 Description The Coordinated Outreach Referral and Engagement (CORE) Outreach Program specifically benefits chronically homeless individuals, transitional age youth (ages 18-24 years old), and families living on the streets.
+Target Date 6/30/2019